ekoshiro16/boilerplate-api-and-db-walkthrough/README.md

     - a.
 You must set up your express.json middleware
 4. Now let's start writing some route handlers.
     - Remember that many of these route handlers will be using DB functions that you've already written in the above steps and you'll be using those functions directly inside of your route handler's callback functions.
+Penultimate Step: We have to make sure we also import our client and connect it so that our Express API can access our database appropriately.
 Final Step: We have to make sure our API Express server is directly connected and "listening" to a sertain port